saccharineboi/Hades/README.md

 The purpose of the Hades protocol is two-fold:

 1. Improve the privacy of the users in [Metaverse](https://en.wikipedia.org/wiki/Metaverse),
-2. Improve the interoperability between the different implementations.
+2. Improve the interoperability between the different implementations of the protocol.

 It achieves the above via the methods outlined below:

-1. Establish an end-to-end encrypted tunnel between every user in a shared session,
+1. Establish an end-to-end encrypted tunnel between every user, via ***Local Programmable States***,
-2. Enable adversarial machines to perform computations on encrypted shared data,
+2. Enable adversarial machines to perform computations on encrypted data, via ***Shared Programmable States***,
-3. Introduce standardized formats to store and exchange user data.
+3. Introduce a standardized format to store and exchange user data, via ***Hadean Transmission Format***.

-For an in-depth overview see the [whitepaper](https://hadesprotocol.org/whitepaper.pdf).
+For an in-depth discussion of the methods see the [whitepaper](https://hadesprotocol.org/whitepaper.pdf).
 Below are the models, the datasets, and various source files used/mentioned in the paper:

 ## 🤖 Models